elastic/kibana/src/core/MIGRATION.md

   * Switch to new platform services
   * Migrate to the new plugin system
 * Browser-side plan of action
-  * Decouple UI modules from angular.js
   * Move UI modules into plugins
-  * Introduce new plugin definition shim
-  * Introduce application shim
+  * Provide plugin extension points decoupled from angular.js
+  * Move all webpack alias imports into apiExport entry files
   * Switch to new platform services
   * Migrate to the new plugin system
 * Frequently asked questions